Calories per day -- weight loss or maintenance

 How many calories per day should you consume if you want to either lose weight or maintain weight?

-We'll not only tell you, but also we'll provide you with an option that is both easier and more effective than constantly measuring portion sizes and calculating calories!
+We'll not only answer we'll also provide an option that is both easier and more effective than measuring portion sizes and calculating calories!

-It depends upon many individual factors such as age, health, activity level and so on.
-What's an average?
+The number of calories for weight loss and the number of calories for weight maintenance depends upon individual factors such as age, health, activity level and so on.

 Section I: calories per day to maintain weight

 According to the World Health Organization, to maintain weight a woman needs to consume about 2000 calories per day, and the figure for a man to maintain weight is 2500 calories per day.

 It may be slightly higher (for example, 2100 calories for women) or slightly lower (for example, 2300 calories for men).
 It depends on the individual.